olenapolishchuk/mini-projects/README.md

 - `sales-dashboard/` — Python-based exploratory dashboard for sales trends
 - `sales-bd/` — SQL + BI reporting pipeline with schema, queries, and dashboards
-- `AB-Test-Analysis/` — Realistic A/B testing simulation and evaluation
+- `ab-test-analysis/` — Realistic A/B testing simulation and evaluation
-- `HR_Automation/` — Automated HR reporting with Python and Excel
+- `hr_automation/` — Automated HR reporting with Python and Excel
-- `Operations-KPI-Dashboard/` — Excel-only operations analytics dashboard
+- `operations-kpi-dashboard/` — Excel-only operations analytics dashboard
+- `customer-churn-prediction/` — Machine learning pipeline (Logistic Regression + Random Forest) to classify customer churn, with full EDA, feature engineering, and reporting

 Each folder contains its own README and notebook or Excel report.